 MultiEdit Content: A way to quickly enter information for several fields.
-At Michigan Tech this is used for main images at the top of a page.
+At Michigan Tech this is used for header images at the top of a page.

 Revert: The ability of the CMS to roll back the pages to be displayed to a previous version.